stay-whimsical/stay-whimsical.github.io/README.md

 Running `fleaswallow -n <Blog post title>` will create a new textfile in `posts/`.
 When you rebuild the site, it should show up at the top of the feed!

+Alternatively, just open a new text file in `posts` that follows the `yyyy-mm-dd-<title>.md` convention, with the three metadata fields that's in the other one.

 #### Add a new static page